 The Role of Voltage

 Voltage, often described as electrical potential difference, is the driving force behind this electron flow.
-It's the "pressure" that pushes the electrons through the circuit.
+Which means it's the "pressure" that pushes the electrons through the circuit.
 A higher voltage means a greater potential difference and a stronger push, resulting in more current flow (assuming the resistance stays the same).
 The positive terminal has a higher electrical potential than the negative terminal, hence the flow from positive to negative.

 Direct Current (DC) vs. Alternating Current (AC)